Generative Consistency Models for Estimation of Kinetic Parametric Image Posteriors in Total-Body PET: Results

 \subsection{Evaluation on Simulation Data}

-We first evaluated our proposed CM method on testing data.
+We first evaluated our proposed CM on simulated testing data.
 Fig. \ref{fig: Posterior estimation example} shows an example where the posteriors were estimated on one TAC-AIF pair from the testing dataset.
-The CM yields posteriors that almost overlap with those generated by the MCMC reference method for kinetic parameters except $k_3$.
-Its modes coincide and its spread appears within $5\%$ of the MCMC widths, suggesting minimal bias and good variance fidelity.
-For $k_3$, the CM posterior is left-shifted and slightly under-dispersed relative to the MCMC reference, and the competing methods display a comparable tendency.
+The CM yields posteriors that closely approximate the ones predicted by the MCMC, particularly for $K_1$.
+For the other parameters ($k_2, k_3, k_4$), while minor distributional shifts or variances are observed compared to the MCMC prediction, the CM posterior consistently encapsulates the ground truth values (dashed lines) within its credible interval (CrI).
 The ABC posterior retains similar means but displays noticeably larger tails, indicating larger variance.
 Among the diffusion based methods, the DDPM produces slightly wider peaks, particularly for $K_1$, $k_2$, and $k_4$, whereas the SBD exhibits narrower shoulders, suggesting slight overdispersion and underdispersion, respectively.
 The CVAE compresses each distribution, implying a tendency to underestimate variance for $K_1$, $k_2$, and $k_4$, while the GAN shifts the means of all kinetic parameters and narrows their peaks, suggesting both bias and decreased uncertainty.